Jaimin09/BeMyEye/README.md

 ![object with distance](https://user-images.githubusercontent.com/46972935/100106091-1fe0ec00-2e8e-11eb-9702-6980748c8362.jpg)
 * Describes the surrounding to the user.
 ![image captioning](https://user-images.githubusercontent.com/46972935/100105888-ddb7aa80-2e8d-11eb-9c7b-6f86621a74a0.jpg)
-* Reads text from the given image.
+* Detects and reads text from any image given by the user.
 ![text-recognition](https://user-images.githubusercontent.com/46972935/100105532-7b5eaa00-2e8d-11eb-8d35-9d43b2c39dc8.jpg)

 ### How to use?